-Tanks: Platform Harvest has three diesel fuel storage tanks and several pressure vessels.
-The diesel storage tanks service the various turbines and IC engines on the platform and are not controlled.
+Tanks: Platform Harvest has three diesel fuel storage tanks.
+The diesel storage tanks service the IC engines on the platform and are not controlled.
 Diesel tank storage and handling emissions are small and are assumed to be less than 0.10 tpy (200 lb/year).
-The detailed compliance calculations are performed using the methods presented in USEPA AP-42, Chapter 12.
+These tanks are exempt from permit based on District Rule 202.V.2.
+Detailed compliance calculations are performed using the methods presented in USEPA AP-42, Chapter 12.